Lost in Space (Jonzun Crew album)

 Lost in Space is the debut album by the Jonzun Crew.
-It was released by Tommy Boy Records, and was the labels first full-length release.
+It was released by Tommy Boy Records, and was the label’s first full-length release.
 It was recorded in Boston at Boston International Recorders with some additional recording done at Unique Recording in New York.

 On its release, some music critics complimented the music's groove and danceability while others found it lacking the power of the group's original singles.

 Production

-Maurice Johnson and his brother Michael Jonzun began working in their studio trying to create music often attempting to create music such as their track "Pac Man" which received local radio play.
-After releasing "Pac Man" on his own label Boston International Records, he was contacted by Tommy Boy Records as Jonzun's label did not really have international distribution.
-"Pac Man" was later was re-done as "Pak Jam".
+Maurice Starr and his brother Michael Jonzun worked together on music, developing tracks such as "Pac-Man," which received local radio play.
+After releasing "Pac Man" on his own label, Boston International Records, Jonzun was contacted by Tommy Boy Records as the group’s own label did not really have international distribution.
+"Pac Man" was later re-made as "Pack Jam".

 The album was recorded at Unique Recording in New York and Boston International Recorders in Boston.

 Some tracks had added material in New York, such as the laughter and other small elements on "We Are the Jonzun Crew" were added in New York which Michael Jonzun described as being "upgraded and mixed" in New York.
 The song "Pack Jam" was remixed by John "Jellybean" Benitez.

 Music

-The music on Lost in Space has been described as an electro-funk.
+The music on Lost in Space was described as electro-funk.
 The music on the album is dance-oriented with synthesized vocals.
-Jonzun did not feel they were a rap group, feeling they were labeled as a rap group due to the name "Crew" in their name, which he stated he called them that as a "flight crew" sounding kind of name.
+Jonzun did not feel that they were a hip-hop group, feeling they were labeled as a hip-hop group because of the word "crew" in the group’s name, which he stated he called them that as a "flight crew"-sounding kind of name.

 Release

 Lost in Space was released in 1983 on Tommy Boy Records.
 The album was the first full-length album by Tommy Boy, which previously had only released singles.
-Lost In Space peaked on the The Billboard 200 at number 66.
+Lost In Space peaked on The Billboard 200 at number 66.

-A music video was made for their song "Space Cowboy" was shot along New York's West Side Highway and the Hudson River by English director Michael Hoppen.
+A music video was made for their song "Space Cowboy" that was shot along New York's West Side Highway and the Hudson River by British director Michael Hoppen.

 Tom Silverman of Tommy Boy stated that "We're continually changing [...]
 We could keep making "Planet Rock" [...]
 But we're really not interested in that.
 We want to accelerate the evolution of popular music."
-In a 1984 interview, the Vice President of Tommy Boy, Monica Lynch stated that was no way Tommy Boy can Just "put out rap and electro-funk records alone", leading to Michael Jonzun's next album having more of an orientation towards love songs and ballads than the electro-based debut.
+In a 1984 interview, the Vice President of Tommy Boy, Monica Lynch, stated that there was no way Tommy Boy could Just "put out rap and electro-funk records alone", leading to Michael Jonzun's next album having more of an orientation toward love songs and ballads than the electro-based debut.

-To celebrate 20 years in the business, Tommy Boy Records re-released Lost in Space on January 16, 2001.
+To celebrate 20 years in the business, Tommy Boy Records re-released Lost in Space on January 16, 2001, including its debut on the compact disc format.
 The 2001 release added a remix of "Pack Jam (Look Out for the OVC)" by Grooverider.